fmichonneau/2016-06-15-UFII-fellowship/application.md

-# Timeline
+# Broader Impacts

-# Training and Broader Impacts
+*Scientific community outreach ---* This project will make available software and data that will be open and ready to use for the research community.
+All the software will be well documented and include tutorials to guide first time users.
+Additionally, I will also sollicit iDigBio's (https://idigbio.org) support to organize a workshop aimed at defining best archival practices and the type of metadata that should be associated with environmental samples.

-Organize Data Carpentry/Software Carpentry workshop on campus.
-Increase computational litteracy on campus, increase use of computing resources on campus.
-Grow community of users who collaborate on solving computing problems.
+**Pedagogical outreach ---* I will teach workshops that demonstrate how to use the software developed over the course of this project.
+As a certified Data Carpentry and Software Carpentry instructors (see Biosketch), I will help organize such workshops on campus.
+These provide a venue to increase computational literacy on campus, advertise available resources, and ultimately grow the community of users who collaborate on solving computing problems.

-Collaborations with other fellows
+**Public and K-12 outreach ---* Marine organisms provide unique opportunities to teach about adaptations and spark the sense of wonder for the natural world.
+I plan to use my research to develop existing and new learning activities for high-school students and for the general public.

 # Timeline